MindscapeHQ/raygun4android/README.md

 * My build fails with `Default interface methods are only supported starting with Android N (--min-api 24)`.
 Why is that?

   Raygun4Android uses Timber for internal logging.
-This requires some language features that are only available with Java 8.
-Make sure that your project, using the library, has set the compilation compatibility to Java 8 as the minimum.
+This requires some language features that are only available with Java 8 or higher.
+Make sure that your project, using the library, has set the compilation compatibility to at least Java 17 (the version currently used by the library).

   Google's documentation has more information on the reasons and implications of this requirement: https://developer.android.com/studio/write/java8-support